AdSoNaTuRaL/AFIXAPP/README.md

 # AFIXAPP
 An application is being developed for people suffering from fibromyalgia.
-The idea was provided by the University of Jaén, in which I am doing a master's degree and attributed to me as a project of one of the master's subjects.
-The app is still in development.
+The idea was provided by the University of Jaén, in which I am doing a master's degree and attributed to me as a project of one of the master's subjects. **The app is still in development**.
 It is important to note that until then I had no or little knowledge with Android development and this is a personal challenge for me.

 ## Application Features